-Today’s tip is a charming, honest, funny post from Celeste at Marriage Laboratory.
+Today’s tip post about marriage lessons is a charming, honest, funny post from Celeste at Marriage Laboratory.
 Hope you enjoy!

 Rich and I have been married 10 years!